top of page

 Why It Matters:

-Failing to issue a Notice of Adverse Action may appear to indicate that the lender is hiding the reasons for denial or not treating consumers consistently.
+Failing to issue a Notice of Adverse Action may appear to indicate that the lender is hiding the reasons for denial.
+It can also suggest that consumers are not treated consistently.
 This can result in findings tied to discrimination risk or FCRA noncompliance.

 What Examiners Expect:

-• Notices are sent to the consumer whenever a decision is communicated
+• Notices sent to the consumer whenever a decision is communicated.

 Sound Practices: